-When you use a participating provider that is not a Blue Priority provider, your expenses are still covered but it will cost you more.
+When you use a participating provider, your expenses are still covered but it will cost you more.
 Your co-payment for participating physicians and specialists is \$40 per office visit.

-The co-payment for all participating mental health or substance abuse professionals is \$20 per office visit.
+The co-payment for all participating mental/behavioral health or substance abuse professionals is \$20 per office visit.

 In-network benefits apply only to services and supplies that are both covered by the Plan and provided or authorized by a network provider.
-The network provider will assess your medical needs and advise you on appropriate care, as well as take care of any necessary tests, precertifications or hospital admissions.
+The network provider will assess your medical needs and advise you on appropriate care, as well as take care of any necessary tests, pre-certifications or hospital admissions.
 When you use a doctor, hospital or other provider in-network, the Plan generally pays 100% after the co-payment for most charges, including hospitalization.
 You will not have to satisfy a deductible.